Zarniiiiiiiii/Tetris/README.md

 3. Open the `index.html` file in your preferred web browser.

-4. Optionally, you can add music to the game by creating a music folder and loading mp3's into it with a file name format of track_[index].mp3
+4. Optionally, you can add music to the game by creating a music folder in the source folder and loading mp3's into it with a file name format of track_[index].mp3

 ## Usage